What is it Like to be Trapped in a Desert Jail For 20 Years? The Oufkir Family Story

-When Muhammad V died, according to The New York Times, there was suspicion that his son and heir Hassan II had something to do with it.
-Life remained the same for Lalla Mina (Hassan II’s youngest sister from another woman in the harem) and Malika.
+When King Muhammad V died, there was a suspicion that his son and heir, Hassan II, had a hand in it, The New York Times reported.
+Still, life remained the same for Lalla Mina (Hassan II’s youngest sister from another woman in the harem) and Malika.

 Muhammad V’s harem remained, but Hassan II built a new complex in the Palace grounds for his own harem.
-This is where you see the difference between the outward modesty of dress required of the Harem, and Hassan II’s having nude parties in the pool with his entire harem.
-Malika was nine years old when she first joined these swimming parties.
+Hassan II had nude parties in the pool with his entire harem.
+Malika, then nine years old, joined these swimming parties.
 She refused to take off her underwear, causing King Hassan II to tear it off her.

-At 15 Malika asked to return to her family.
-The King had planned to either add her to his harem (which she didn’t want to do) or marry her to the son of a general.
+At age 15, Malika asked to return to her family.
+This is because the King had planned to either add her to his harem (which she didn’t want to do) or marry her to the son of a general.
 Since she went home, neither happened, and she finally experienced freedom and a life of sophistication far different from the cloistered Palace life.

 Her mother often brought her to Paris to go shopping at the most expensive stores and she went to bars with her friends and met the crème de la crème.
 Everything changed when her father, General Mohammed Oufkir, attempted a failed coup d’etat.
-Oufkir was killed at the palace, and his family lived in a desert jail.
-The youngest child, Abdellatif, was 3 years old.
-He grew up in prison for the next 20 years.
+Oufkir was killed at the palace, and his family lived was jailed.

 The Oufkir family in jail

-They lived in filthy surroundings, had very little food, often fell ill and were not given medical treatment.
+They lived in filthy surroundings, had very little food, often fell ill but were not given medical treatment.
 Miryam, the middle sister, was epileptic.
-Initially they lived in a broken down, filthy home but they were together, had access to newspapers, books and radios.
+Initially, they lived in a broken down, filthy home but they were together, had access to newspapers, books, and radios.
 They were also given medicine for Miryam.

 The family had devised a communication method, through which Raouf revealed the police’ conversation that he overheard.
 They decided then to escape.
 They had a spoon and the cut top tin of a can of sardines and their hands.
 Raouf told them to dig down until they hit clay, then to dig horizontally.

 And where are the Oufkirs now?
 What are they doing?
 Malika and her siblings have all converted to Catholicism while her mother remains a Muslim.
-Malika married Eric Bordreuil in 1998.
-They now live in Miami, Florida and have two children.
+Malika married Architect Eric Bordreuil in 1998.
+She also adopted the daughter of Myriam when the child was 2 1/2 years old.
+They now live in Miami, Florida, and have two children.
 Malika wrote a second book, Freedom.